-- 6.8.1 At the first meeting of any joint committee established to consider a proposal for a substantial development or variation, the committee will also consider and agree: - The joint committee's terms of reference; - The procedural rules for the operation of the joint committee; - The process/ timeline for dealing formally with the consultation, including: - o the number of sessions required to consider the proposal; and,

-- the date by which the joint committee will make a decision as to whether to refer the proposal to the Secretary of State for Health - which should be in advance of the proposed date by which the NHS body/service provider intends to make the decision. - 6.8.2 All other meetings of the joint committee will be determined in line with the proposed approach for dealing with the consultation.
-Different approaches may be taken for each consultation and could include gathering evidence from: - NHS bodies and local service providers; - patients and the public; - voluntary sector and community organisations; and - NHS regulatory bodies.
+- 6.8.1 At the first meeting of any joint committee established to consider a proposal for a substantial development or variation, the committee will also consider and agree: - The joint committee's terms of reference; - The procedural rules for the operation of the joint committee; - The process/ timeline for dealing formally with the consultation, including: - the number of sessions required to consider the proposal; and, - the date by which the joint committee aims to reach its final conclusion on the proposal - which should be in advance of the proposed date by which the NHS commissioning body/service provider intends to make its final decision on it. - 6.8.2 All other meetings of the joint committee will be determined in line with the proposed approach for dealing with the consultation.
+Different approaches may be taken for each consultation and could include gathering evidence from: - NHS commissioning bodies and local service providers; - patients and the public; - voluntary sector and community organisations; and - NHS regulatory bodies.